-Although the word 'storytelling' may initially conjure up memories of 'once upon a time' and hot milk at bedtime, whenever people gather together, it is likely that stories of amusing or embarrassing incidents which have befallen them, their family or friends will certain generic features and occur Conversational Storytelling these skills. in the Language Class crop up.
-As these 'conversational stories' display frequently in human interaction, it would seem reasonable for teachers of the spoken language to devote some time to helping their students to develop storytelling skills.
-This article will describe a possible approach to the teaching of
+Although the word 'storytelling' may initially conjure up memories of 'once upon a time' and hot milk at bedtime, whenever people gather together, it is likely that stories of amusing or embarrassing incidents which have befallen them, their family or friends will crop up.
+As these 'conversational stories' display certain generic features and occur frequently in human interaction, it would seem reasonable for teachers of the spoken language to devote some time to helping their students to develop storytelling skills.
+This article will describe a possible approach to the teaching of these skills.